-Data Sheets, product data sheets, or air quality data sheets, which list the reactive organic compound content of each material in use at the stationary source subject to this rule.

-Compliance with this provision may be done by ensuring the manufacturer's specifications are listed on the product container. - Current coating manufacturer specification sheets, Material Safety Data Sheets or current air quality data sheets, which list the ROC content of each material in use at their facility, shall be available for review on site. - 32.
-Maintain purchase records identifying the type or name and the volume of material purchased for each ROC reactive organic compound-containing material purchased for use at the stationary source.
-The records shall include, but not be limited to, the following: - a. material name and manufacturer identification (e.g., brand name, stock identification number); and

-- b. material type (e.g., coating type from Table 337-1 or Table 337-2, cleanup solvent, stripper, etc.). - Maintain records of the disposal method each time waste solvent, waste solvent residue, or other waste material that contain reactive organic compounds is removed from the stationary source for disposal. - 4.
-Maintain For each material maintained in response to Section H.1.a, maintain at a minimum, on a monthly basis for compliant material and on a daily basis for noncompliant material, a record of the following: - a. volume used (gallons per day, gallons per month); - b.
-ROCreactive organic compound content (grams per liter or pounds per gallon); and - and-resulting ROCreactive organic compound emissions (pounds per day, pounds per month) of each ROC containing material used.
+- e. the corresponding reactive organic compound limit(s) from Sections D.1, D.2, and J.1 and the actual as applied reactive organic compound content of coating used.
+If complying using the "reactive organic compound composite partial pressure" method only, provide the actual reactive organic compound composite partial pressure of the materials used; and - f. current coating, stripper, and solvent manufacturer specification sheets, Material Safety Data Sheets, product data sheets, or air quality data sheets, which list the reactive organic compound content of each material in use at the stationary source subject to this rule.
+Compliance with this provision may be done by ensuring the manufacturer's specifications are listed on the product container. - 2.
+Maintain records for each reactive organic compound-containing material purchased for use at the stationary source.
+The records shall include, but not be limited to, the following: - a. material name and manufacturer identification (e.g., brand name, stock identification number); and - b. material type (e.g., coating type from Table 337-1 or Table 337-2, cleanup solvent, stripper, etc.). - Maintain records of the disposal method each time waste solvent, waste solvent residue, or other waste material that contain reactive organic compounds is removed from the stationary source for disposal. - 4.
+For each material maintained in response to Section H.1.a, maintain at a minimum, on a monthly basis for compliant material and on a daily basis for noncompliant material, a record of the following: - a. volume used (gallons per day, gallons per month); - b. reactive organic compound content (grams per liter or pounds per gallon); and - c. resulting reactive organic compound emissions (pounds per day, pounds per month). - 5.
+For any stationary source that uses emission control equipment as an alternative to meeting the requirements of Sections D.1, D.2, E, or J, daily records of key operating parameter values and maintenance procedures that demonstrate continuous operation and compliance of the emission control system during periods of emission producing activities shall be maintained.

-These records shall be summarized for each calendar year and submitted to the District by March 1 of the following year.

-- 5. Operators of facilities For any stationary source that uses non-compliant coating materials with compliance achieved through the operation of emission control equipment as an alternative to meeting the requirements of Sections D.1, D.2, E, or J, shall maintain daily records of key operating parameter values and maintenance procedures which that demonstrate continuous operation and compliance of the emission control device system during periods of emission producing activities shall be maintained.
 These parameters shall include, but not be limited to: - a.
 Hours of operation; - b.
 All maintenance work that requires the emission control system to be shut down; - c.
 All information needed to demonstrate continuous compliance with Section D.3, such as temperatures, pressures, and/or flow rates. - 6.
-All-Any records required by to be maintained pursuant to this rule shall be kept on site for at least 2 years unless a longer retention period is otherwise required by state or federal regulation(s).
+Any records required to be maintained pursuant to this rule shall be kept on site for at least 2 years unless a longer retention period is otherwise required by state or federal regulation(s).
+Such records shall be readily available for inspection and review by the District. - 7.
+Any person claiming an exemption under Section B.1 shall maintain:

-Such records shall be readily available for shall be retained and available for inspection by the Control Officer or designated representative upon request for the previous 36 month period and review by the District. - 7.
-Any person claiming an exemption under Section B.1 shall maintain: - a.
-Daily records of the volumes in gallons of non-complying coating materials used by each separate formulation at the stationary source. - b.
+- a.
+Daily records of the volumes in gallons of noncomplying coating materials used by each separate formulation at the stationary source. - b.
 Annual running totals, from January 1 of each calendar year, of the volume in gallons of non-complying coating materials used at the stationary source for: - 1) Each separate formulation. - 2) All formulations.